 When the World Feels Heavy, Art Holds the Light

-In a world that feels like it’s constantly shifting - where headlines weigh heavy, the pace of life runs fast, and certainty is a rare luxury - I’ve found something that grounds me every single time: art.
+In a world that feels like it’s constantly shifting, where headlines weigh heavy, the pace of life runs fast, and certainty is a rare luxury, I’ve found something that grounds me every single time: art.

 I don’t mean that in an abstract or lofty way.
 I mean it in the most human, honest sense.
 Art has healed me.
 Again and again.

 I believe art can set the tone for how we carry ourselves through the world.
-It can shift energy, invite peace, stir joy, and offer comfort - sometimes all at once.
-Whether you’re making it or simply standing in front of it, art has this incredible ability to reach into those quiet, uncertain places and say, you’re not alone.
+It can shift energy, invite peace, stir joy, and offer comfort, sometimes all at once.
+Whether you’re making it or simply standing in front of it, art has this incredible ability to reach into those quiet, uncertain places and say, You’re not alone.

 Art gives us a way to hold the hard things while still reaching for something beautiful.
 And in a time when the world can feel uncertain, that feels like a powerful thing to believe in.